スタスタAppsの英検要約予想問題は、準1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 20

 Biodiversity corridors are proposed to protect wildlife as cities and farms expand.
-A corridor connects separated natural areas, allowing animals to move, find food, and maintain genetic diversity.
-Supporters argue this approach is beneficial because it reduces the isolation that can lead to population decline.
+A corridor connects separated natural areas, allowing animals to move between them.
+This can help species find food, mates, and safer habitats.